revisitors/revisit.link-quickstart/README.md

 # Starter revisit.link Service

-[Ryan](http://github.com/kid-icarus) made [a glitch sample app](https://github.com/revisitors/glitch-api-example) for <revisit.link>.
+[Ryan](http://github.com/kid-icarus) made [a glitch sample app](https://github.com/revisitors/glitch-api-example) for [revisit.link](http://revisit.link).
 I cloned it and edited it a little to make it more bare bones/general use.
 You can use it to build your own revisit.link service on top of it, if you want.

 ## How does it work?